raspberrypilearning/sensing-space/lesson-2/lesson.md

 1. As it can also get extremely hot on the sunny side of the ISS, it is important to shield the astronauts from excessive heat.

-2. You can use a halogen heater, a 100W bulb or even a Bunsen burner as a heat source.
+1. You can use a halogen heater, a 100W bulb or even a Bunsen burner as a heat source.

-3. Again ask the students to suggest materials that might be best for shielding the astronauts from excessive heat.
+1. Again ask the students to suggest materials that might be best for shielding the astronauts from excessive heat.

-4. Run the logging code again using no material protection and then with a variety of material coverings, to see which prevents the greatest rise in temperature
+1. Run the logging code again using no material protection, and then with a variety of material coverings, to see which is most effective at preventing a rise in temperature.

 ## Plenary